 That disclaimer creates a .3 kb file size difference.
 Now, if every business email had that at the bottom, that would be 27,000,000,000 kb a day of data, or 27,000 gb of useless data being added every day to internet storage servers.
 That would be almost 10 million gigs of data a year of people patting themselves on the back for proclaiming their greenness.

-He goes on to discuss the uselessness of those massive disclaimers many of you have (friendly reminder: the IRS told you months ago you can remove that dumb Circular 230 nonsense), which in terms of data used up he figures are "roughly the environmental equivalent of clubbing 3 baby seals a month."
-Again, I'm questioning the math here a little but it's a blog post, not an audited financial statement.
+He goes on to discuss the uselessness of those massive disclaimers many of you have (friendly reminder: the IRS told you months ago you can remove that dumb Circular 230 nonsense), which in terms of data used up he figures are “roughly the environmental equivalent of clubbing 3 baby seals a month.”
+Again, I’m questioning the math here a little but it’s a blog post, not an audited financial statement.
 Point is, all that data has to be put somewhere, like massive, temperature-controlled server rooms that require large amounts of energy (er, power) just to exist.

 So, if you really want to consider the environment, consider ditching that stupid email signature.
 No one who would have otherwise printed an email (LOL) is going to change their mind because of a stupid little note at the bottom.